mnhollandplum/parkween/README.md

 ### Integrations

 * Which APIs will you use?
-Googlemaps, CoordCurb, Spothero…(MAYBE RTD, BOSS MODE)
+Googlemaps, Parkwhiz

 * Which OAuth integration are you planning to use?
 Google